Looking for natural ways to keep pesky spittlebugs under control?

 This product is a pesticide, a miticide, and a fungicide.
 One of the ingredients it relies on is pyrethrin.
 This compound is toxic to spittlebugs and other insect pests.

-Mix it according to what the container instructions say.
-Also, the spray works by contact, so thorough coverage of the entire plant is important.
+Mix it according to the container instructions.
+The spray works by contact, so thorough coverage of the entire plant is essential.

 11. Soapy Water

 Soapy water is a simple home remedy for spittlebugs.
-However, it may not work if you spray it directly on them, like it does with smaller, soft-bodied insects.
+However, spraying it directly on them may not work as with smaller, soft-bodied insects.

-What we do know is that it will suffocate spittlebugs if you drop them directly into the soapy water.
-So, this means that you will need to mix some dish soap, like Dawn, into a container with water.
+Spittlebugs will suffocate if you drop them directly into soapy water.
+So, mix some dish soap, like Dawn, with water.

-Next, pick off the bugs and eggs and drop them in the container of soap and water.
+Next, pick off the bugs and eggs and drop them into the container of soap and water.

 Takeaway

-These are a few easy, natural ways to control spittlebugs without using harsh chemicals.
-Start by regularly hosing down affected plants to knock off the bugs and all.
+These are a few easy, natural ways to control spittlebugs without harsh chemicals.
+Start by regularly hosing down affected plants to remove the bugs.

 You can also introduce beneficial insects, like praying mantises, to feed on the critters.
 Or use insecticidal soap sprays to suffocate the adults while being gentle on your plants.

-Just remember that consistency and patience are key, as it may take some time to see results.
+Remember that consistency and patience are key, as it may take time to see results.

 Add comment